schatzlab/appliedgenomics2024/assignments/assignment1/README.md

 - While a string of length G has G-k+1 kmers, there may be many fewer *distinct* kmers.
 For example, in the string "GCATCATCATCATCATCATCAT..." the kmers are: GCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ...
 As such there are only 4 disinct kmers (GCA, CAT, ATC, TCA).
 Of these GCA occurs once and the others occur many times.

+- If your computer runs out of RAM, you can use a portion of chromosome22 (e.g the first 20Mbp or smaller region).
+Just make to to mark which portion of the chromosome you are using.
+Also make sure that this region is not just N characters.

 #### Questions:

 - Question 3.1.
 How many As, Cs, Gs, Ts and Ns are found in the entire chromosome?
 If needed convert lowercase letters to uppercase, and any other character can be converted to N.